Victorian NPEP Service

 What does "HIV treatment" refer to?

-What does it mean if someone has a Non-Detectable Viral Load (ND VL)?
+What does it mean if someone has an undetectable or Non-Detectable Viral Load (ND VL)?

-What if I was exposed to someone who is HIV positive with a non-detectable viral load (ND VL)?
+What if I was exposed to someone who has HIV with a non-detectable viral load (ND VL)?

 What if I was exposed to someone who is on PrEP?